junxit/us-congress-bills-115/metadata.md

 - 2018-01-18 — Motion to reconsider laid on the table Agreed to without objection.
 - 2018-01-18 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 3 (Roll no. 34). (text: CR 1/17/2018 H439)
 - 2018-01-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 3 (Roll no. 34).(text: CR 1/17/2018 H439)
+- 2018-01-19 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.